rozza368/mpv-clipper/README.md

 # Clipper

 Clipper aims to make it easy to grab a small part from a video into a new file, all from within mpv.
-It supports Linux but may not work with other operating systems yet.
+It supports Linux but has not been tested with other operating systems.

 ## Usage
 Pressing `g` shows the times when the current subtitle on screen will start and end.